No, really... what's a "Kingo"?

 Are there children at Kingo?

 Yes!
-Kingo is a family friendly place where we worship God together, immersed in the liturgy, and experience the love of community.
+Kingo is a place where we worship God together, immersed in the liturgy, and experience the love of community.
 Children participate in worship and we welcome their clapping, interjections, and even dancing in the aisles.
 The Pray Ground at the front of our worship space offers kid-friendly seating and age-appropriate worship materials and activities.
-Very young children, accompanied by a parent, are welcome to worship together in the Pray Ground.
-Our childcare attendant is also available in the Parent/Child Room at the back of the church.
+A Parent/Child Room is also available at the back of the church.
 This video illustrates how the Pray Ground lets children and parents know that we have a place for you and you belong here.

 Who is your pastor at Kingo?

 Pastor Carolyn Sellers Rizzo loves Jesus!
 She shares the Good News of the gospel with passion and humor, using messages that connect our stories to God's story.
 With previous experience as a professional musician, she's a pastor who promotes music and arts within the congregation.
 In collaboration with our equally dedicated staff and leaders, she presents a warm and welcoming invitation to serve one another and the community.

 Worship services are currently taking place online.
 View recordings of online worship here.